-I have heard of the Healing Springs in Blackville my whole life, the stories of how British soldiers left here to die during the Revolutionary War made miraculous recoveries after local Indians encouraged them to drink from the springs.
+I have heard of the Healing Springs in Blackville my whole life and the stories of how British soldiers left here to die during the Revolutionary War made miraculous recoveries after local Indians encouraged them to drink from the springs.

 The springs have been written about in a book by Raymond Boylston, cousin of the last nondiety owner of the springs.
 Lute Boylston deeded the springs to "Almighty God" and dedicated the springs to the use of all the people.